sopra-steria-salesforce/sf-devops-testing-repo/docs/devops/README.md

 <!-- TODO: create -->

+## Jira Integration

+See [Manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) for how to create an API token.
+This token will be stored as the secret `SF_JIRA_ACCESS_TOKEN`.

 ## Slack Integration

 By adding an API token for Slack, you'll get deployment logs/errors, release notes and code reviews posted to Slack automatically.